 A meta-study published in the Journal of Population Therapeutics examined the safety of ginseng supplementation during pregnancy, and concluded that there is no evidence of adverse effect.
-However, any supplement should be taken with extreme caution during pregnancy, and with the approval of a doctor.
+However, any supplement should be taken with extreme caution during pregnancy, and only with the approval of a doctor.

-What are Ginsenosides?
+What are ginsenosides?

 Ginsenosides are the active chemical constituent in the ginseng plant genus Panax.
 They are the primary drivers of the health benefits of ginseng.
 Most ginseng supplements are standardized for ginsenosides, meaning a minimum quantity of these chemicals is ensured in the finished product.

-A 2019 study in the Brain and Behavior Journal found that there was in fact a synergistic effect when supplementing ginkgo biloba and ginseng together.
+A 2019 study in the Brain and Behavior Journal found that there was a synergistic effect when supplementing ginkgo biloba and ginseng together.
 The researchers found that the combination led to improvements in physiological and cognitive function.

 As an herbal stimulant, ginseng may cause anxiety in those predisposed to this condition.
 For those with anxiety considering supplementing ginseng, it may be useful to try ginseng powder before trying ginseng extract, since the latter form is more concentrated.
 Ginseng powder will have milder effects.